azadbolour/boardgame/README.md

 configures that repository in its profiles.
 The source for these libraries is open at my github (azadbolour).

+## Manual Testing

+* Build and bring up the desired backend, for example: `cd scala-server; build.sh; run.sh`.

+* Build and bring up the production version of the UI locally: `cd boardgame-ui; build.sh; run.sh`

+* Bring up `http://localhost:5000?env-type=dev`.
+Connects to the local UI server and instructs it to use the default development backend started earlier.

 ## Dictionaries

 Please refer to the README file in the dict/ directory.
 One issue to be